Skip to Content

 Frozen Sausage Balls

-You might need to add an extra 2-3 minutes to the bake time.
+For best results, you may need to add an extra 2-3 minutes to the bake time.

 Sausage Balls

-Sausage Balls with Honey
+3-Ingredient Sausage Balls with Bisquick

 Prep Time: 20 minutes